ptomaszewska/LIMES/README.md

 Note that in bash scripts, it is necessary to specify a path to files with data and a path where the output is supposed to be saved.

-For further details on the implementation and the instructions on code usage, see the companion paper (tbd).
+For further details on the implementation and the instructions on code usage, see the file LIMES_reproducibity.pdf.

 License